raghurama123/qm9pack/doc/paper.md

 Users can efficiently query molecular properties based on multiple criteria, filter molecules by stoichiometry, and perform batch processing through a command-line interface (CLI).

-With QM9PACK, users can import the QM9 dataset and quick a quick overview using:
+With QM9PACK, users can import the QM9 dataset and quickly obtain a quick overview using:
 ```
 import qm9pack
 df = qm9pack.get_data('qm9')
 print(df.describe())
 ```
 Python codes for advanced queries are provided in separate files.
-The explanation of the queries are provided in a tutorial-styled manual.
+The explanations of the queries are provided in a tutorial-styled manual.

 This retrieves the dataset as a Pandas DataFrame, allowing for seamless exploration of molecular properties,